 - Applicant must take science courses within 5 years of applying to the program; and all science courses must be 4 credits with on ground laboratory components.
 Grades will be averaged for any science course repeated within this time frame.

 - Applicant must attend a dental hygiene information session.
-Attendance will be verified with a certificate issued by the session presenter (contact admissions to reserve a seat).
+Attendance will be verified with a certificate issued by the session presenter.

 - Applicant is encouraged to enroll in the Health Careers Pathway.

-- Applicant is encouraged to complete science and general education courses prior to applying to the program.
+- Applicant is encouraged to complete general education courses prior to applying to the program.

 Application Process for Admission

-The applicant must submit ALL of the following by the December 18th Deadline
+The applicant must submit ALL of the following by the January 5th Deadline:

 - All college transcripts